 Welcome to Entrepreneurship!
 As you probably know, this topic is one of the most discussed – and one of the most important – topics of the modern economy and society.
 Many people want to entrepreneur, and it is one of the essences to really use the potential of a country and of a person individually.
 In this undergraduate course, we intend to not only discuss theories about this theme but, notably, put it into practice.
-During the classes we going to debate the most important issues related to entrepreneurship and practice it with dynamics, games, cases and exercises.
-So, be prepared to a real student-centered course.
-During this course, students will develop skills for evaluating, refining and pitching a new product or service as a start-up business.
-This course is appropriate for all students of our school.
-Would you like to be an entrepreneurship?
-Do you think it is impossible for you?
-Are you in doubt?
-See this simple video before answering: https://www.youtube.com/watch?v=8NxDO6fA5rU .
-Above all, this course will be a great reminder that no one gets where they are without being given an opportunity to prove themselves.
-It’s also a great reminder that it’s not easy.
-However, you really need to have faith in yourself – and be prepared.
+During the classes, we are going to debate the most important issues related to entrepreneurship and practice it with project, dynamics, cases, and exercises.
+So, be prepared to a student-centered course.
+During this course, students will develop skills for idealizing, strategizing, evaluating, refining and pitching a new start-up business.

 This course will include lectures, in-class group exercises, group discussion and notably outside-of-class research and business planning work.
 Students are expected to fully participate in class exercises and contribute with their knowledge and perspectives to the course.
 Groups will be formed to facilitate the preparation of the final business plan presentation.
 The final “exam” (PO) will be the presentation of group business plans in a form of a pitch.
 Students are expected to attend 75% of the classes and have an active participation.
 A business plan including the final “Pitch” at the end of the course will be the most important evaluation item (instead of our traditional “POs”, each small group will present their projects in pitch format).
 All project proposals must be approved.
 On-going advice and assistance will be available during the classes.
 There will not formal written test, as this course will be eminently practical.
-The presence evaluation (“chamada”) will occur 15 minutes after the formal time.
-The exception is the Saturday classes; in these days, the presence will not be controlled but stimulated.
-To attend this course we demand an intermediate level of English.
-No assessment test is necessary.
+The presence evaluation (“chamada”) will occur 15 minutes after the formal time (“sinal”).
+The exception is the Saturday class; in this day, the presence will not be controlled.

 High intermediate english.